Blankll/note/aws/aws-database.md

 Amount of dataloss (due to disaster ) that can be tolerated. ie from start of disaster upto how much time back (data loss) can be tolerated

+Multi-AZ is using synchronous replication ensuring less than 1s RPO.
+Read replicas are assynchronous with lag up to 5 minutes in postgresql RDS

 No-RDS